soohyunnie/dsc-chi-warmup-pca/README.md

 - Graph `evr`

-- Re-graph after selecting a subset of the first few components (you'll see why)
+- Re-graph the first few components in order to focus on them (you'll see why)

 How many principal components does it look like we should choose?